matearg/.config/README.md

 3. Clone this repo `git clone https://github.com/matearg/dotfiles.git` into your home directory

-4. Move ~/dotfiles content to ~/.config
+4. Copy ~/dotfiles content to ~/.config

 > For nvim:

-5. After moving ~/dotfiles/nvim to your ~/.config:
+5. After copying ~/dotfiles/nvim to your ~/.config:

 ```
 mkdir ~/AppData/Local/nvim/